Skip to Main Content

 When it is time for your child's transfusion:

-• The care team will check your child's vital signs including blood pressure, heart rate, and body temperature.
+• The nurse will check your child's vital signs including blood pressure, heart rate and body temperature.

 • Staff will check the blood product to make sure it is correct.

-• If your child has a central venous lines (catheter) they may receive the transfusion through the device.
-If not, your child will get it through a peripheral IV.
+• If your child has a central line (catheter), they may get the transfusion through the device.
+If not, your child will get it through a vein by IV.

-• The nurse will connect the blood product bag to an IV pump, which controls the infusion.
+• The nurse will connect the blood product bag to an IV pump, which controls the flow of blood product.

-• The staff will carefully watch your child to see if they have any symptoms of a reaction to the blood product.
+• Staff will carefully watch your child to see if they have any symptoms of a reaction to the blood product.

-• The nurse will recheck your child's vital signs after the transfusion.
+• The nurse will recheck your child's vital signs during and after the transfusion.

 • If your child has an IV, the nurse will remove it.